Trip Facts

 Meals: Breakfast

-After breakfast, you take a short flight back to Kathmandu.
-Check in at the hotel and spend some time at leisure.
-You can spend your leisure time shopping for souvenirs for your beloved ones or simply relax after an exhausting but momentous adventure.
+After breakfast, take a short flight back to Kathmandu.
+Upon arrival, check in to your hotel and enjoy some free time to relax.
+You can shop for souvenirs or unwind after your unforgettable adventure.

 Day 10: Final Departure